-At MUSC our lab is focused on quantifying T cell biology with a particular interest in understanding how T cells behave in the tumor microenvironment.
-We use non-animal model systems, genome perturbation, single-cell measurement, and probabilistic modeling to interrogate T cell development, diversity, and dysfunction.
+At MUSC, our lab is focused on quantifying T cell biology with a particular interest in understanding how T cells behave in the tumor microenvironment.
+We use non-animal model systems (Human Primary T Cells: A Practical Guide), genome perturbation (Viable and efficient electroporation-based genetic manipulation of unstimulated human T cells), single-cell measurement (Cytokit: A single-cell analysis toolkit for high dimensional fluorescent microscopy imaging), and probabilistic modeling (Computational and experimental optimization of T cell activation) to interrogate T cell development, diversity, and dysfunction.

 From 2013 to 2017 our lab at Mount Sinai focused primarily on computational challenges in cancer immunotherapy.
 An overview of this field can be found in our 2017 Annals of Oncology review paper.